SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training: Method

 \subsection{Alternate Training}

-As depicted in Figure~\ref{fig:semifl}(a), existing SSFL works follows the state-of-the-art SSL methods to synchronize the training of supervised and unsupervised data~\citep{sohn2020fixmatch, berthelot2019mixmatch}, i.e. FedMatch~\citep{jeong2020federated} and FedRGD~\citep{zhang2020improving} adopt a vanilla combination of FixMatch and FedAvg.
-In particular, the vanilla method trains and aggregates the server's model parameters trained from labeled data and clients' model parameters trained from unlabeled data at each communication round in parallel.
-Moreover, it generates pseudo-labels for each batch of unlabeled data with the local training model.
-However, existing results~\citep{jeong2020federated,zhang2020improving} indicate that this vanilla combination has difficulty in performing close to the state-of-the-art centralized SSL methods, even if the unlabeled clients are trained with the aforementioned SSL methods.
-To understand the bottleneck of this vanilla extension, we need to intuitively clarify the reason that the centralized SSL methods work.
+As depicted in Figure~\ref{fig:semifl}(a), existing SSFL works follow the state-of-the-art SSL methods to synchronize the training of supervised and unsupervised data~\cite{sohn2020fixmatch, berthelot2019mixmatch}.
+For example, FedMatch~\cite{jeong2020federated} and FedRGD~\cite{zhang2020improving} adopt a vanilla combination of FedAvg and FixMatch.
+They aggregate the server model trained from labeled data and clients' models trained from unlabeled data at each communication round in parallel and generate pseudo-labels for each batch of unlabeled data with the local training model.
+However, existing results~\cite{jeong2020federated,zhang2020improving} indicate that this vanilla combination has difficulty performing close to the state-of-the-art SSL methods, even if the unlabeled clients are trained with the same SSL methods.

-Pseudo-labeling is widely used for labeling unlabeled data in SSL methods~\citep{lee2013pseudo, xie2019unsupervised, sohn2020fixmatch}.
-However, the quality (Accuracy) of those pseudo-labels can be low, especially at the beginning of the training.
-In this light, several papers~\citep{xie2019unsupervised, sohn2020fixmatch} propose to hard-threshold or sharpen the pseudo-labels to improve the quantity of accurately labeled pseudo-labels.
-The problem with hard thresholding is that the data samples satisfying the confidence threshold have a small training loss.
-Therefore, the model cannot be significantly improved as it already performs well on the data above the threshold.
-To address this issue, we can use strong data augmentation~\citep{dai2017good, sohn2020fixmatch} to generate data samples that have larger training loss.
-In summary, a successful SSL method must be able to generate more and more high-quality pseudo-labels during training, while the corresponding data used for training the model must have a larger loss gap than that of the original data.

-However, in the communication efficient FL setting, we cannot guarantee an increase in the quality of pseudo-labels during training because we allow local clients to train multiple epochs, potentially deteriorating the performance.
+In the communication efficient FL setting, we cannot guarantee an increase in the quality of pseudo-labels during training because we allow local clients to train multiple epochs, potentially deteriorating the performance (see Figure~\ref{fig:fedsgd_cifar10}).
 Furthermore, the aggregation of a server model trained with ground-truth labels and a subset of client models trained with pseudo-labels does not constantly improve the performance of the global model over the previous communication round.
-A poorly aggregated model of the last round results in worse quality pseudo-labels.
-Subsequently, the performance of the aggregated model degrades at the next round.
+A poorly aggregated global model of the last round produces worse-quality pseudo-labels.
+Subsequently, the performance of the aggregated model degrades in the next round.